FernandoLimas/FernandoLimas/README.md

 <!--
 **FernandoLimas/FernandoLimas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 👨‍🎓 I am a fullstack development student.
+- 👨‍🎓 I am a fullstack development.
-- 📚 I am currently studying backend (NODE.JS)
+- 📚 I am currently studying backend (Java)
 - 📧 Send me an email: nandofhilipe@gmail.com.
 - ⚡ Fun fact: I love to play games.
 ##